Consensys/doc.goquorum/docs/HowTo/Interact/Client-Libraries/web3js-quorum.md

           enclaveOptions, isQuorum);
         ```

-        !!! note
+        !!! important
+            * `allowInsecure: false` forces verification of the Privacy Manager’s certificate.

+                Setting `allowInsecure: true` will disable Privacy Manager’s certificate verification and allow self-signed certificates.

-            If HTTPS is enabled with `privateUrl` and TLS options, `ipcPath` options should not be used.
+            * If HTTPS is enabled with `privateUrl` and TLS options, `ipcPath` options should not be used.

 ## Deploying a contract with `generateAndSendRawTransaction`